 - Add the broccoli rabe and wine.
 Cover and cook until bright green, about 2 minutes, then add the mushrooms, beans, tomatoes, and olives.
 Simmer gently for 8 minutes, stirring occasionally, or until the broccoli rabe is tender but retains its color.

 - Stir in the parsley, then season with salt and pepper.
-Serve at once on its own in shallow bowls or as suggested in the headnote.
+Serve at once on its own in shallow bowls or over hot cooked pata or polenta, if you'd like.
 Garnish each serving with a little basil, if you’d like.

 Variation: if you're not a fan of broccoli rabe, use broccoli or broccolini in its place.